 There is no universally accepted definition of CSR.
 Each country according to their culture defines CSR in different ways.
 In developed and western countries CSR concept necessarily include environmental concerns but less developed countries like India does not emphasise environmental aspects while defining CSR.
-In India the recently enacted Companies Act defines "CSR as a dedicated, professional endeavour by a corporate to assess the needs of the community and the environment through a consultative mode, formulate CSR policy in response to this and initiate activities/ projects through measurable budgets and timelines leading to impactful sustainable development" (Soneera Sanghvi 2013).
+In India the recently amended Companies Act defines "CSR as a dedicated, professional endeavour by a corporate to assess the needs of the community and the environment through a consultative mode, formulate CSR policy in response to this and initiate activities/ projects through measurable budgets and timelines leading to impactful sustainable development" (Soneera Sanghvi 2013).
 The World Council for Sustained Development has aptly stressed the improvement in the quality of life as an end and CSR activities are means to achieve better quality of life and it defines "CSR as the continuing commitment by business to behave ethically and contribute to economic development while improving the quality of life of the workforce and their families as well as of the local community and society at large" (Shekar seshan 2013).

 In India, CSR has moved beyond merely charity and donations, CSR are now practiced in a more organized manner.
 Now in Indian companies we can find dedicated CSR department or team looking into the specific policies, strategies and goals for CSR activities and allocating budget to support CSR activities.
-These programmes are organized on the basis of clear CSR and social policy of the company.
-But still some of the companies in India use CSR as a marketing tool which will be in the long run detrimental to the inclusive growth programmes especially of socially excluded groups.
-The Indian businesses need to come out of this and partner with third sector for the much needed inclusive growth activities and thereby bring all sections of the society to the mainstream of the economy.
+These programmes are organized on the basis clear CSR and social policy of the company.
+But still some of the companies in India use CSR as a marketing tool which will be in the long run detrimental to the inclusive growth programmes.
+The Indian businesses need to come out of this and partner with third sector for the much needed inclusive growth activities.